PiotrG1996/VSCode-extensions/README.md

 ## Quick ssh settings for remote servers

-# Adding an SSH Key After Changing Your Internet Connection

 These instructions will guide you through the process of adding an SSH key to your system and configuring it for use with your new internet connection.

 ## 1. Generate an SSH Key